ayushmishra9453/Community-Classroom-OP/README.md

 # Community Classroom OP
-# some practice change made by ayush for learning Github by Kunal
+# some practice change made by ayush for learning Github by Kunal Sir